rottaj/Dappster/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------
 <h3> Problems </h3>

-If all nodes are shutdown, the data is destroyed.
-This poses the obvious problem for running your network locally; as the nodes won't be running forever.
+If all nodes are shutdown, the data is destroyed. nodes won't be running forever... this is problematic.
 <br></br>
----> Maybe add a mongo instance to save data? <br></br>
+---> Add a mongo instance to save node info? <br></br>
-    --> If mongo is added, we could add a lot more..
-Adding accounts, transactions, etc.
 -------------------------------------------------------------------------------------------------------------------------------------------
 <h3>Rules <h3>
 <p>